sblab-bioinformatics/5fC-nucleosome/RNA-seq/RNAseq_WT_vs_KO_heart_brain.md

 # Differential expression brain and heart

-Please note that the paths given here are specific to the computer in which the analysis was performed.
+Please note that if any paths are given, they are specific to the computer in which the analysis was performed.

 # RNA-seq heart WT and TDG-KO

-Raw data is in `/scratcha/sblab/portel01/project/euni_5fc/RNA_seq/Heart_expression`

 ## Trimming raw reads